Battle of Petra: Battle

-The Greek Army under Demetrios Ypsilantis which for the first time trained to fight as a regular European army rather than as guerilla bands, awaited Aslan Bey's forces at Petra, a town at a narrow passage in Boeotia between Livadeia and Thebes in order to dispute their passage.
-On September 12, 1829 the two armies engaged in battle.
+The Greek Army under Demetrios Ypsilantis, which for the first time trained to fight as a regular European army rather than as guerilla bands, awaited Aslan Bey's forces at Petra, a town at a narrow passage in Boeotia between Livadeia and Thebes in order to dispute their passage.
+On September 12 1829, the two armies engaged in battle.
 The Greeks, after a hail of gunfire, charged with swords and drove the Ottoman army into a disorderly retreat.
 The rest of the Ottoman army, now in danger of being surrounded, also retreated.
-The Ottoman army was unable to advance and as a result concluded a capitulation in 25 September 1829.
+The Ottoman army was unable to advance and, as a result, concluded a capitulation on 25 September 1829.
 For both sides the casualties were relatively light.
-The Greeks suffered 3 dead and 12 wounded, the Ottomans about hundred dead.
+The Greeks suffered three dead and twelve wounded, while the Ottomans lost about one hundred dead.

 Aftermath

 In order to follow his orders to march into Thrace, Osman Aga signed a truce the following day with the Greeks.
 According to the truce, the Ottomans would surrender all lands from Livadeia to the Spercheios River in exchange for safe passage out of Central Greece.
 This battle was significant as it was the first time the Greeks had fought victoriously as a regular army.
-It also marked the first time that Ottoman Empire and Greeks had negotiated on the field of battle.
-The battle of Petra was the last of the Greek War of Independence.
-Demetrios Ypsilantis ended the war started by his brother, Alexandros Ypsilantis, when he crossed the Pruth River eight and a half years earlier.
+It also marked the first time that Ottoman Empire and the Greeks had negotiated on the field of battle.
+The battle of Petra was the last battle of the Greek War of Independence.
+Demetrios Ypsilantis ended the war started by his brother, Alexandros Ypsilantis, when the latter had crossed the Pruth River eight and a half years earlier.
 As George Finlay stresses: